tonylturner/purl2repo/README.md

 purl2repo is a Python library designed to translate Package URLs (purl) into GitHub repository URLs and release information.
 It supports multiple package managers, including PyPI, npm, and Cargo, and is designed to be easily extendable to other package managers.

 ## Features
-- Supports translating purl for PyPI, npm, and Cargo packages.
+- Supports translating purl for pypi, maven, npm, and cargo packages.
 - Retrieves GitHub repository information for a specific package and version.
 - Easily extensible to support additional package managers.